vlavrynovych/msr/docs/comparison.md

 - ✅ Want flexibility to use TypeScript OR SQL migrations
 - ✅ Need production-ready safety features (dry run, summaries)
+- ✅ Need reliable transaction management with automatic retry
+- ✅ Deploy in containers/Kubernetes with environment variable config
 - ✅ Value developer experience and type safety
 - ✅ Want lifecycle hooks for custom logic
 - ✅ Need multi-database support in one tool